stefonarch/lxqt-labwc-session/README.md

 # lxqt-labwc-session

->Files for an experimental LXQt wayland session using the labwc compositor.<br>
+>Files for an LXQt wayland session using the labwc compositor.<
-*Should* not interfere with existing LXQt X11 sessions.

 Use your display manager to start "LXQt Labwc".
 `startlxqtlabwc` from tty should work too.